Custom work item controls

 Let’s go through the control’s initialization code:

-We check whether there is an Option attribute in the xml definition for the control, parse the content of the attribute and initialize the ListBox entries
+We check whether there is an Option attribute in the xml definition for the control, parse the content of the attribute and initialize the ListBox entries//insert the list entries

 if (!m_properties.ContainsKey("options"))